GeekTrainer/help-desk-bot-lab/CSharp/exercise7-HandOffToHuman.md

     }
     ```

+1. Also add the following using statement.

+    ```csharp
+    using Microsoft.Bot.Builder.ConnectorEx;
+    ```

-1. In `UserFeedbackRequestDialog.cs` update the `MessageReciveAsync` method to call the Handoff dialog created in the previous step if the user satisfaction score is below 0.5.
-For simplcity, you can replace the full method with the following code.
+1. In `UserFeedbackRequestDialog.cs` update the `MessageReceivedAsync` method to call the Handoff dialog created in the previous step if the user satisfaction score is below 0.5.
+For simplcity, you can replace the full method with the following code (two methods).

     ```CSharp
-    public async Task MessageReciveAsync(IDialogContext context, IAwaitable<string> result) {
+    public async Task MessageReceivedAsync(IDialogContext context, IAwaitable<string> result) {
         var response = await result;

-        double score = await this.searchService.Sentiment(response);
+        double score = await this.textAnalyticsService.Sentiment(response);

         if (score == double.NaN)
         {